 In this guide, we will cover the legal and practical aspects of starting an online food business.
-From researching food laws and obtaining necessary licenses and permits, to creating a website and marketing your products.
-We will provide you with the information and resources you need to successfully sell food online.
+From researching food laws and obtaining necessary licenses and permits, to creating a website and marketing your products, we will provide you with all the information and resources you need to successfully sell food online.

-Step 1: Research food law and get legal license
+Step 1: Research food law and get a legal license

 Food laws are a set of regulations and guidelines that govern the production, distribution, and sale of food products.
 It is designed to protect consumers from harmful food products and ensure that food products are safe, wholesome, and accurately labeled.

-There are various types of food laws, such as federal and state laws, each with their own specific focus and responsibilities.
+There are various types of food laws, such as federal and state laws, each with its own specific focus and responsibilities.

 What is a food license?